Babadinho/punk-api/README.md

 ## About
-A website to display and view beers from Punk AP (https://punkapi.com/)
+A website to display and filter beers from Punk API (https://punkapi.com/)

 ## Demo
 https://punk-api-one.vercel.app/